chiperific/promistasks/README.md

 ## To do:
 0. Javascript:
-- syncing not visible when on `/properties/:id`?
+- Check if links are replaced when `?syncing=true`
--- And links are not replaced?
+- `/tasks?filter=all` not working because Datatable is AJAXING itself -- I believe `/properties?filter=all` is also a thing

 1. Property#tasks with $$
 -- Report: show cost of associated tasks